MARCH - PREPARE, PLANT AND HARVEST

 Pick the last of your basil crop before the cooler weather arrives.

 Melons should be ready to harvest now.
-You tell when it's time by the fragrance.
+You can tell when it's time by the fragrance.
 Melons that are ready to be picked have a sweet, fragrant aroma, at the opposite end of the stem.

 Check the stem of watermelons, if it's dried out and brown it is likely ripe.